.bm-banner-3 {

 Experienced emergency dentists trained to handle pain, infection, and trauma

-Most dental insurance plans accepted with upfront cost transparency
+Most dental insurance plans accepted with clear cost guidance

 What Counts as a Dental Emergency?